Arfs6/simple_shell/README.md

 # simple_shell
+This project is an attempt to model the classic sh shell.
 A shell with basic features in c.